Cardinals clinch NL Central; Cubs lose in Maddon’s finale

 TRAINER’S ROOM

 Cardinals: INF Kolten Wong is still not at 100 percent.
-He remains listed as day-to-to with a left hamstring strain although he is not able to run at full speed, according to St. Louis manager Mike Shildt.
+He remains listed as day-to-day with a left hamstring strain although he is not able to run at full speed, according to St. Louis manager Mike Shildt.

 UP NEXT